AmbireTech/adex-protocol/README.md

 The ultimate goal of the Registry is provide exposure for everyone who wants to be a public validator, and also to hold these validators accountable if they misbehave.

 This is accomplished by having each validator who wants to be on the Registry stake ADX tokens.
-If they misbehave, a portion of those tokens will be burned.
+Every time they misbehave, a small portion of those tokens will be burned (slashed).
 This makes validators with higher stake more trustworthy, as they have more skin in the game.
 The reason ADX is the only token allowed for staking is that ideally, staking for the registry would be the token's primary use case, as this implies a large part of the token supply would be staked and locked up, therefore making it more expensive to perform a Sybil attack.

 This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
 Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.